 After the section Swap period, check rosters for accuracy.
 Refer to Registrar any students attending but not on official roll.
-Students must contact the division dean to change sections.
-All Drops where students attended at least one class must be reported were attended. the Last Date of Attendance (LDA).
+All Drops where students attended at least one class must be reported with the Last Date of Attendance (LDA).
 All never attends must be reported in your Self-Service by the 10th calendar day of the semester.
-Turn in a printed copy of your roster to your division administrative assistant after submitting your never attends through Self-Service
+Turn in a printed copy of your roster to your division administrative assistant after submitting your never attends through Self-Service.